 c.
 The part where Reportbug asks for net access I always deny it for practical, as well as, security view-point.
 A bit more explanation for the reasons I do so would be shared below.

 d.
-Lastly, when it asks for the name, if you like the existing name (takes from the [email protected] variable) press Enter, in case you want it to be something else, give the name by which you want it to appear.
+Lastly, when it asks for the name, if you like the existing name (takes from the username@hostname variable) press Enter, in case you want it to be something else, give the name by which you want it to appear.

 Step 3.
 Handling Gmail quirks